-A diet high in fibre can reduce your risk.
-In other words, your diet should include:
+A diet high in fibre can reduce your risk of colorectal cancer.
+Your diet should include:

 Conversely, a diet high in red meat and processed meat can increase your risk.
-Cooking food at high temperatures (such as grilling and barbecue) raises the risk as well.
+Cooking food at high temperatures (such as grilling and barbecue) also raises the risk.

 Smoking & Alcohol Consumption